-Before we dive into the phases of hair growth, it is helpful to understand how quickly hair naturally grows to get a good understanding of what to expect.
+Before we dive into the phases of hair growth, it is helpful to understand how quickly hair naturally grows to understand what to expect.

-According to the U.S Center for Disease Control, hair grows an average of 0.50 inches per month.
-If we break that down, that equates to 0.17 inches a day or about 6 inches per year.
+According to the U.S. Center for Disease Control, hair grows an average of 0.50 inches monthly.
+Breaking that down equates to 0.17 inches a day or about 6 inches per year.